Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/generic-lists/index.md

 end
 ```

-This can also be achieved through traditional read ACLs being added to `/etc/acs-commons/lists` or explicit list pages.
+Similar to RepoInit, access can be granted to Generic Lists through traditional read ACL `rep:policy` nodes added to `/etc/acs-commons/lists` or explicit list pages -- ReppInit simply scripts the creation of `rep:policy` nodes and is the preferred method.

+If lists should not be directly accessed via HTTP on AEM Publish, then create deny filter rules in AEM Dispatcher config, blocking HTTP GET access to `/etc/acs-commons/lists`.